bradfrosty/chrome-filmstrip/README.md

 # chrome-filmstrip

-Generate side-by-side filmstrip collages from Chrome performance profiles.
+Generate a filmstrip collage from Chrome performance profiles.

-- Visually compare performance traces in a filmstrip collage
+- Visually compare performance traces side by side
 - Show stopwatch of trace duration
 - Show computed metrics from profile
 - Output in variety of formats